-There are very few basic recommendations and one rule when teaching your dog using markers.
+There are a few basic recommendations and one rule when teaching your dog while using markers.
 These are just a few things to keep in mind to ensure you are learning conditions and frame of mind.

 When you use your “yes” marker, ALWAYS provide the reward immediately afterward.

 If you say your reward marker word or click by mistake, then provide the reward to the dog regardless.
 The intent is to teach the dog that a reward marker always equals a reward.

 I suggest doing the training after the puppy or dog has had some exercise.
 It helps burn some of the excess mental and physical energy, and they are typically more focused afterward.
 Golden Retriever puppies are especially high-energy.